For the sixth year - this year we will have consumed more food than produced.

 In the various categories falling under the title of Computer Science, there are overlapping areas of computer / technology expertise

-required in NIS courses for Linguists and Leaders as well as in the foods division.
+required in RIS courses for Linguists and Leaders as well as in the foods division.

 Computer Science covers a great deal.
 Computer / technological expertise will be required in a number of categories of study